If you think about it, e-commerce marketing is like playing, “Where’s Waldo?”

 We wrote an entire article on why text marketing is so effective.
 It’s worth reading in full if you’re still on the fence about whether you should send messages.

 One reason that speaks to DTC brands is that people want to receive your texts.
-As our “Where’s Wally?” analogy highlights, most advertisements are ignored because people simply aren’t interested in your product.
+As our “Where’s Waldo?” analogy highlights, most advertisements are ignored because people simply aren’t interested in your product.
 It explains why cold audiences are so difficult to convert.

 But since people subscribe to receive your texts, your message is guaranteed to reach an audience genuinely interested in what you have to offer.
 It goes a long way to explain the high engagement and conversion rates businesses see when they send SMS campaigns.